Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 • Exercise as part of your normal routine or create a new routine which includes baby;

-• Seek support from partner, family and friends, recognise when you need help, support or companionship.
+• Seek support from your partner, family and friends, recognise when you need help, support or companionship.

-• Enjoy physical contact during bath time, feeding, infant massage, playtime;
+• Enjoy physical contact during nappy changes and feeding

 Take care of yourself